How to Fix a Clogged AC Drain Line

 If you experience any of the above situations, it’s probably time to contact an HVAC professional who knows how to clear a clogged air conditioner drain line.

-How to Unclog an AC Drain Line
+How To Clean an Ac Drain Line

 Here’s what to expect when your HVAC tech arrives.
 Service of your HVAC equipment is best handled by a qualified professional.